cncf/tag-security/governance/roles.md

 The SIG includes several key roles that are critical to the group's success.
 The group will have many members, all serving in varying capacities.
-Within this document, "member" may refer to a Co-Chair, a Technical Lead, or other Member roles.
+Within this document, "member" may refer to a Chair, a Technical Lead, or other Member roles.

 The following is the current listing of member roles: